Skip to content

 Preheat oven to 325 degrees.
 Do not exceed 400 degrees.

-Add 1 tablespoon of flour to the oven bag and shake until bag is “dusted” inside.
+Add 1 tablespoon of flour to the oven bag and shake until bag is evenly “dusted” inside.

 The flour is needed to prevent the bag from bursting and to help the fats and juices blend during cooking.

 Excellent substitutes for white flour are wheat, rice, potato or gluten free flour.
-Corn starch, corn meal, matzo meal or finely crushed crackers will also work.
+Corn starch, corn meal, matzo meal or finely crushed crackers.

-Season pot roast with 1 teaspoon of dried thyme, 1/2 teaspoon coarse ground black pepper and 1/2 teaspoon of salt (more or less as preferred).
+Season pot roast with 1 teaspoon of dried thyme, 1/2 teaspoon coarse ground black pepper and 1/2 teaspoon of salt.
+Use more or less of each ingredient as preferred.

 Place bag in a large baking pan.